May 23, 2013

 Ultimate Zone Rating.
 The name was coined by John Dewan in the late 1990's and the stat was created by Mitchel Lichtman in the early 2000's.
 Essentially, UZR looks at the trajectory and speed of every batted ball and, based on overall major league averages, assigns a probability that a certain position will field it.
 If a player at that position fields it, he gets credit above the overall major league average.
 If he doesn't, he gets negative credit.

 UZR is adjusted in many ways and includes other fielding metrics.
-There are also other fielding stats, such as John Dewan's Plus/Minus and Sean Smith's TotalZone, that essentially do the same thing (but with different approaches to the data).
 It gets complicated very quickly.
 But the bottom line is that a player with zero UZR is an average fielder at his position.
 A positive number indicates he was an above-average fielder, and a negative number indicates that he was below average.

 Wins